 However, we can mention the difference in the consistency of the rice.
 Another point is the use of beans, after all they are usually served as a sweet.
 In addition, other foods caused discomfort in the taste of the Japanese, such as pork fat, corn flour, cassava flour and garlic.

-At that time fish, vegetables and legumes were difficult to find as they were not part of the local diet.
-Thus, the Japanese diet was rice and cod for some time.
-After all, it was the foods close to their cooking that they had available.
+At that time, fish, vegetables, and legumes were difficult to find as they were not part of the local diet.
+Thus, the diet of the Japanese was rice and cod for some time.
+After all, these were the foods closest to their cuisine that they had available.

 After some time, because rice has a high value, consumption was reduced and it was replaced.
 Thus, cornmeal cakes, manioc flour, corn flour came in and their place.
 Another important point of divergence was the preserves.